learning-zone/azure-basics/README.md

 #### Q. How does Azure Disk Encryption work?
 #### Q. What is Just-In-Time (JIT) VM Access, and why is it important?
 #### Q. How would you implement logging and monitoring for security events in Azure?
+#### Q. How would you ensure the security of resources deployed in Azure?
+#### Q. Define an Azure storage key?
+#### Q. What occurs when the number of unsuccessful tries during Azure ID authentication is reached?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>